 In the first two parts of this series on Central Bank Digital Currencies (CBDC), I have focused on why central banks are looking into launching digital currencies and the trade-offs that have to be made to launch one.
-In this third part, I will look at the risks involved with a CBDC, focussing mostly on the risks for users.

 It is true.
 It will be a security risk we will have to live with.
 Going forward, seems like the mainstream adoption of CBDC will be a reality.
 Hence, which are the risks that a country will face if it do not embrace CBDC?